dlyubimov/ssvd-lsi/README.md

 ### branch ssvd-givens
 See Working Notes document, paragraph 6.
 I will be adding some experimental branches aimed at doing easiest of optimizations providing satisfactory solution within existing vector framework.

+### branch ssvd-preprocessing
+_SSVD-preprocessing_ branch addresses limitation as described in 6.2 but still has a "supersplits" IO issue as described in 6.1 of the working notes.

 ## License